-Affinity Care of NJ has agreements with most insurance providers to accept coverage for hospice and palliative care services.
-We accept Medicare and popular private insurances such as:
+Affinity Care of New Jersey has agreements with most insurance providers to accept coverage for hospice and palliative care services.
+We accept Medicare and popular private insurances.

 We offer hospice and palliative care services across selected locations in New Jersey.
 These areas include: